Hasan ibn Ali: Death

-Complicity of Mu'awiya I
+Complicity of Mu'awiya

-Mu'awiya I is usually identified as the instigator in the murder of Hasan.
+Mu'awiya is usually identified as the instigator in the murder of Hasan.
 Aside from the Shia sources, this is also the view of some notable Sunni historians, including al-Waqidi, al-Mada'ini, Umar ibn Shabba, al-Baladhuri, al-Haytham ibn Adi, and Abu Bakr ibn Hafs.
 These reports are nevertheless suppressed by al-Tabari, perhaps because he found them insignificant or far more likely because he was concerned for the faith of the common people (awamm) in this and similar instances, as suggested by Madelung and Donaldson.
 Some other early Sunni sources deny the poisoning, saying that Hasan died of "consumption".

-At the time of his abdication, Hasan was about thirty-eight years old while Mu'awiya I was fifty-eight.
-Jafri suggests that the age difference presented a problem for Mu'awiya I, who planned to designate his son Yazid I as his successor, in violation of the peace treaty with Hasan.
-Jafri thus believes that Mu'wiya should be suspected in the murder of Hasan, which removed an obstacle to the succession of his son.
+At the time of his abdication, Hasan was about thirty-eight years old while Mu'awiya was fifty-eight.
+Jafri suggests that the age difference presented a problem for Mu'awiya I, who planned to designate his son Yazid as his successor, in violation of the peace treaty with Hasan.
+Jafri thus believes that Mu'awiya should be suspected in the murder of Hasan, which removed an obstacle to the succession of his son.
 This view is echoed by Momen and Madelung.

 Historical accounts

 Hasan did not disclose who he suspected of his poisoning, fearing that the wrong person might be punished.
-The Shia al-Mufid reports that Hasan's wife Ja'da bint al-Ash'ath poisoned him with the promise of 100,000 dirhams from Mu'awiya I and marriage to his son Yazid.
+The Shia al-Mufid reports that Hasan's wife Ja'da bint al-Ash'ath poisoned him with the promise of 100,000 dirhams from Mu'awiya and marriage to his son Yazid.
 Jafri writes that the majority of Sunni and Shia reports are similar to this one, including those by Abu al-Faraj al-Isfahani, al-Mas'udi, and al-Ya'qubi.
-In contrast, Ahmed regards these reports as "Alid propaganda" against Al-Ash'ath, Ja'da's father and the prominent Kufan tribal chief who undermined Ali at Siffin (657) by supporting the arbitration, and sabotaged Ali's campaign after being bribed by Mu'awiya I, according to Madelung.
-As with Jafri, Veccia Vaglieri notes that many early sources hold Ja'da bin al-Ash'ath responsible for poisoning Hasan at the instigation of Mu'awiya I, though she also observes that al-Ash'ath was regarded as a traitor by the Shia who might have transferred the blame to his daughter.
+In contrast, Ahmed regards these reports as "Alid propaganda" against Al-Ash'ath, Ja'da's father and the prominent Kufan tribal chief who undermined Ali at Siffin (657) by supporting the arbitration, and sabotaged Ali's campaign after being bribed by Mu'awiya, according to Madelung.
+As with Jafri, Veccia Vaglieri notes that many early sources hold Ja'da bint al-Ash'ath responsible for poisoning Hasan at the instigation of Mu'awiya, though she also observes that al-Ash'ath was regarded as a traitor by the Shia who might have transferred the blame to his daughter.

 Alternatively, the Sunni al-Haytham ibn Adi identifies the daughter of Suhayl ibn Amr as the murderer.
-Another account by the Sunni al-Waqidi pins the crime on a servant of Hasan at the instigation of Mu'awiya I. Yet another account is that Yazid proposed to Zaynab, the daughter of Ja'far ibn Abi Talib, who refused and instead married Hasan.
+Another account by the Sunni al-Waqidi pins the crime on a servant of Hasan at the instigation of Mu'awiya.
+Yet another account is that Yazid proposed to Zaynab, the daughter of Ja'far ibn Abi Talib, who refused and instead married Hasan.
 The enraged Yazid subsequently had Hasan poisoned.